niksterg/openmp-course/README.md

 4. [**hello-world-parallel-id-scope.c**](https://github.com/niksterg/openmp-course/blob/master/hello-world-parallel-id-scope.c) (same result as 2. but data scope is used in the parallel region)

+5. [**table-add1-manual.c**](https://github.com/niksterg/openmp-course/blob/master/table-add1-manual.c) (same result as 2. but data scope is used in the parallel region)

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown